antoinesylvia/dfw_metroplex_vision_gpt/README.md

 Instructions:
 ---------------
 1. Fill out config.txt with your relevant data such as your OpenAI API key and custom prompt.
+This data will be tied to the constant values in the code.
 2. Install the necessary requirements: pip install -r requirements.txt 3a.
 If you have a screenshot application, point it at a subfolder in this directory once you clone this (BASE DIR > SCREENSHOTS > auto_scan).
 Only the latest file in directory dropped in will be scanned and output shown in the CLI.
 3b.
 If you want to manually move in images, drop them one at a time here: BASE DIR > SCREENSHOTS > manual_scan